-On April 1, 2020, President Cross approved SYS 300-02, Interim: Capital Equipment Physical Inventory Review Extension to provide additional time for institutions with a review due to be completed in 2020 additional time to complete the process.
+On June 18,2020, President Cross approved a revision to SYS 300-02, Interim: Capital Equipment Physical Inventory Review Extension to provide additional time for institutions with a review due to be completed in 2020 additional time to complete the process.

 Original Issuance Date: December 8, 1977

 The purpose of this policy is to establish systemwide parameters for maintaining accountability for capital equipment.

 2. Responsible UW System Officer

 This policy applies to each UW system institution and covers parameters for maintaining an inventory of capital equipment and performing financial reporting and indirect cost calculations.
 It also includes provisions for property purchased in whole or in part with federal funds.